brdshado/content-ops-starter/content/pages/index.md

     text: >
       Welcome to **Shadox Studio** where creativity and precision come together.
-      We bring your ideas to life with expert media solutions, from video editing to graphic design, animation.
+      We bring your ideas to life with expert media solutions, from video editing to graphic designing and animation.
     actions:
       - label: Get started
         altText: ''